Cancer in Women: The 5 Most Common Types

 - Frequent bouts of diarrhea and constipation.
 Abnormal, thin stools.

-Let’s look at some of the most frequently reported symptoms:
+Now, let’s look at some of the most frequently reported symptoms:

 - Pelvic pain.
 This symptom can be a sign of possible ovarian cancer, so don’t ignore any discomfort in the pelvis or abdomen, including bloating or cramps.